houph4/Bridging-Inverse-Depth-and-Metric-Depth-through-Prior-Knowledge-based-Self-Supervised-Depth-Complet/README.md

 - For NYUv2：We provide two scripts that can directly insert the processed data into the h5 file with keys('est','est_r').
 You can do this easily.
 - For VOID：We provide a script that can directly insert the processed data into raw datasets.
 You can do this easily.

+- ### 3.Run
+You can easily run our demo:
+For train python